Skip to main content

 Transcribing (15–85%)

-The audio is sent to the local model or cloud provider configured by your mode.
-The progress bar animates while the provider works.
+HyperWhisper sends the audio to the local model or the cloud provider of your mode.
+The progress bar moves while the provider does the work.

 3